JRC1995/Machine-Translation-Transformers/README.md

 Mini-batch training requires all lines in a batch to be of equal length.
 We have different lines of different lengths.

-Solution is to fill shorter sentences with PADs so that length of all sentences become equal.
+A solution is to fill shorter sentences with PADs so that length of all sentences become equal.
 But, if one sentence in a batch has 20 words, and the same batch has another sentence with one word, then the latter sentence will have to be filled in by at least 19 pads.
-If most of the sentences start to have more PADs than actual content, training will become troublesome.
+If most of the sentences start to have more PADs than actual content, training can be problematic.

 The solution to that is bucketing.
 First the sentences in the total list are sorted.
-After that sentences of similar lengths are closer to each other.
+After that sentences of similar lengths will be closer to each other.
 Batches are then formed with sentences of similar lengths.
-Much less padding will be required to turning sentences of similar lengths into senetences of equal lengths.
+Much less padding will be required to turn sentences of similar lengths into sentences of equal lengths.

+Also while creating the batch, the input samples (the Engish lines) will have their words embedded using the recently trained embedding matrix for English.
+The output samples (the labels) will simply contain the index of the target Bengali word in the Bengali vocabulary list.
+The labels being in this format will be easier to train with sparse_softmax_cross_entropy cost function of Tensorflow.

 ```python